 Junior Golfer Clubs

-The Difference Between Adult and Junior Clubs
+The Differences Between Adult and Junior Clubs

 Another facet of junior clubs is the grips.
-Children have smaller hands.
-Hence, adult-sized grips will make it difficult for the child to properly grip and hold the golf clubs.
-If the grip is too large, your junior child will experience twisting of the shaft causing unnecessary strain and difficulty.
+Teens have smaller hands.
+Hence, adult-sized grips can make it difficult for the junior golfer to properly grip and hold the golf clubs.
+If the grip is too large, your junior will experience twisting of the shaft causing unnecessary strain and difficulty.
 Consequently, sporadic accuracy that will occur.